 OECD Home › Environment Directorate › Latest Documents

-This paper contributes to the project on "Taxation, Innovation and the Environment".
-It presents a survey of firms’ responses to public incentives for energy innovation.
+This contributes to the OECD project on "Taxation, Innovation and the Environment".
+It presents an econometric study of impacts of the Climate Change Levy in the United Kingdom on fuel use and innovation.

 This paper provides a survey of taxes on motor vehicles currently applied in OECD member-countries and the extent to which these taxes are structured to provide incentives for the purchase and use of vehicles that are thought likely to yield a lower level of CO2 emissions.

 Speaking at the meeting of the employment and labour ministers, Mr. Gurría affirmed that the current crisis offers an opportunity to discuss the jobs potential of a shift towards a low-carbon economy and what policies are needed to realise the potential of the "green jobs".

 Secretary-General Gurría called for the need to agree on common international targets in areas such as innovation and green growth predicting "they could become the overarching umbrella for the G20 Framework’s structural agenda".Gurria's remarks to G20 leaders reflected the fact that the focus on structural policies will constitute the principal element of the OECD's contribution to future work on the G20 Framework Strong, Sustainable